zeeshank1/system-design-digest/fundamentals.md

 - **Dashboards**: Real-time system status visualization (e.g., Grafana).
 - **Alerts**: Trigger based on thresholds or anomalies.

+- #### Tracing
+- **Purpose:**
+  Provides a detailed view of a request’s journey across multiple services.
+- **Tools:**
+  Utilize OpenTelemetry, Jaeger, or Zipkin to gather trace data.
+- **Benefits:**
+  Helps diagnose latency issues and pinpoint failures in complex, distributed systems.

+#### Dashboards
+- **Function:**
+  Visualize system metrics in real time, such as response times, error rates, and throughput.
+- **Tools:**
+  Use Grafana, Kibana, or Datadog to create customizable dashboards.
+- **Usage:**
+  Offers operational teams a quick overview of system health and performance.

+#### Alerts
+- **Mechanism:**
+  Set thresholds for key metrics and trigger notifications when those thresholds are breached.
+- **Implementation:**
+  Leverage alerting systems that integrate with communication platforms (e.g., PagerDuty, Slack).
+- **Benefits:**
+  Enables rapid response to issues, minimizing downtime and performance degradation.

+---

 ### 15. **Content Distribution**
 - **Edge Servers**: Reduce latency by hosting content near users.
 - **Geo-Replication**: Store content in multiple global locations.